 Read on for more information about how to choose your life insurance policy or click below to give our calculator a try.
 It's completely free and doesn't require any personal information!

-When deciding on the right life insurance policy for you, it may be worth taking into consideration the amount of money you would need to leave behind in order to protect your loved ones, should anything happen to you.
+When deciding on the right life insurance policy for you, it may be worth taking into consideration the amount of money you would need to leave behind in order to protect your loved ones should anything happen to you.
 This sum should take into account their financial situation, as well as any outstanding debts you may have, such as a mortgage.

 Our guide on How To Choose Life Insurance can assist when you are looking to select a suitable type of policy for your circumstances.

-These factors can include your age, general health, medical history, lifestyle, the regularity that you travel to foreign countries (where health risks may be higher), and the level of danger that your hobbies or job may expose you to.
-The financial needs of your dependants - such as existing debts, school fees, mortgage and reliance on your take-home pay - can all help you determine a level of cover suitable for your situation.
+These personal factors can include your age, general health, medical history, lifestyle, the regularity that you travel to foreign countries (where health risks may be higher), and the level of danger that your hobbies or job may expose you to.
+Life insurance companies also consider whether or not you are a smoker (or have smoked or used nicotine replacement products within the last 12 months) when producing a quote.

 When a policy is not written in trust, the proceeds will count as a part of your estate, so they will also have to go through probate which could be more time-consuming.